sachin857/Rails-kube/README.md

 -- Note!
 - For your K8s environment you can refer this article **[ https://kubernetes.github.io/ingress-nginx/deploy/ ]** .
 If you have any better source to setup I am always open for suggestion.

 - Ingress is basically one point of contact for all the services of your application.
+It gives one single endpoint to connect rather than exposing multiple endpoints of your cluster.

 ```bash